Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ## 1.2 Download the EasyNER GitHub repository

-If you have git installed on the computer, open a terminal window and download the repository by writing:
+If you have Git installed on the computer, open a terminal window and download the repository by writing:

 ```
 cd PATH TO YOUR FOLDER OF CHOICE (e.g. C:/Users/XYZ/)